About the course

 Other qualifications, evidence of excellence and relevant experience

 Research experience, such as an undergraduate research project and/or industry placement is very important.
+Most successful applicants will have relevant research experience.

 2. English language requirement